© Dr. Eric Regehr

 Language is definitely a challenge for the two monolingual Americans on our team (myself and Eric), but with help from our Russian colleagues, friendly and patient people along the way, and the magic of Google Translate, we seem to be doing just fine.
 Local stores are small, but well-provisioned.
 Across Russia, you can see rapid modernization together with classic infrastructure from the 1960s.
 Even here in remote Siberia, you’ll see massive concrete buildings that appear rather daunting from the outside, but are quite cozy, modern, and functional on the inside.
 As with my last trips, the people are warm and welcoming to visitors, and we’ve already been asked to speak at the high school English class while in town.

 With some luck, we will get the weather needed to make our final jump so we can begin our fieldwork soon.
 At this latitude, winter is indeed coming.

-Dr. Eric Regehr of the University of Washington is the principal investigator for the project.
-In 2019, primary funding was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International, the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
+Dr. Eric Regehr is the principal investigator of the Wrangel Island study; for more information, contact him at firstname.lastname@example.org.
+In 2019, primary funding was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International (thanks to the generosity of the High Point Community Foundation and Salesforce), the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
 In addition to Regehr, fieldwork was conducted by Ulyana Babiy (Wrangel Island State Nature Reserve), Stanislov Belikov and Angelina Gnedenko (All-Russian Research Institute for Environment Protection), and Geoff York (Polar Bears International).